andy-byers/paw/README.md

 ### Types
 Paw is statically-typed, meaning all types must be known at compile-time.
-Also note that Paw is strongly typed, meaning implicit conversions are not allowed.
+Paw is also strongly typed, meaning implicit conversions are not allowed.

 The following example demonstrates creation of the basic value types.
 Composite types are discussed in [tuple](#tuple), [structure](#structure), etc., below.